Digital Piano Expert

 First, There Are Notes

-There are seven basic notes in the written musical scale: A, B, C, D, E, F, and G. There is no H, I, J, or any other letter; just A through G. Go higher than G and the scale repeats.
+There are seven basic notes in the written musical scale: A, B, C, D, E, F, and G. There is no H, I, J, or any other letter; just A through G. Go higher than G, and the scale repeats.
 The next note is A again.
 The same note, but at a higher pitch.
-If you play both a high A and a lower A at the same time, your ear can tell they are the same note; just higher and lower versions of the same.

-The same is true at the other end.
 Start at the original A, and the next lower note is a lower G, then F, the E, and so on.

-The scale repeats itself: A, B, C, D, E, F, G, A, B, C, D, E, F, G, A, B, C, D, E, F, G. The very first white key on the left is an A. The white keys run up the scale, in order, repeating A, B, C, D, E, F, G seven and one-half times (the last white key on the far right is a very high C).
+The scale repeats itself: A, B, C, D, E, F, G, A, B, C, D, E, F, G, A, B, C, D, E, F, G. The very first white key on the left is an A. The white keys run up the scale, in order, repeating A, B, C, D, E, F, and G seven and one-half times (the last white key on the far right is a very high C).

 Next, There Is the Five-Line Staff

-Sheet music starts with a staff, which is the five grouped lines that run across the page.
-Just like English, the staff is read left-to-right, top-to-bottom.
-When you get to the end of a line of staff, you move down to the next line and start at the left again.
+When you get to the end of a line of the staff, you move down to the next line and start at the left again.

 The Grand Staff Is Two Five-Line Staffs: A Treble Staff and Bass Staff

-There are actually two different five-note staffs: the Treble Staff (higher notes) and the Bass Staff (lower notes).
-When shown together, the two are joined by vertical lines called braces.
-This is called the Grand Staff.
-To more clearly identify the parts of the Grand Staff, five-line Treble Staff is marked on the left side by the Treble Clef, and the Bass Clef marks the five-line Bass Staff.
+To more clearly identify the parts of the Grand Staff, the five-line Treble Staff is marked on the left side by the Treble Clef, and the Bass Clef marks the five-line Bass Staff.

 The Treble Staff